svampkorg/moody.nvim/README.md

             -- perhaps!
 For example recording to q, you could have! "󰑋    q" :D pre_registry_text = "[",
             post_registry_text = "]",
+            -- if you have some other plugin showing up on the right you can pad -- the recording indicator on the right side, to shift it to the left.
+            -- For example if you use Satellite you have to shift recording to the left.
+            -- using right padding.
+            right_padding = 2,
+        },
+        -- extend the cursorline to cover line numbers.
+        -- This enables moodys built in statuscolumn to cover linenr in visual selection -- to show the visual range of the selection highlighted by Visual hl group. extend_to_linenr = true,
+        extend_to_linenr_visual = false,
+        -- fold_options.enabled also enables the built in statuscolumn in moody.
+These folds takes a bit of a different -- approach to showing folds and their range.
+Try it out and see if you like it :) If not you can use -- the statuscolumn as is, with extend_to_linenr.
+It will then only show diagnostic signs and linenr. fold_options = {
+            enabled = false,
+            -- these are two colors you can specifiy which will be used to generate a gradient -- with one step for each fold level, specified by vim.o.foldnestmax start_color = "#C1C1C1",
+            end_color = "#2F2F2F",
         },
     },
   }